vitoriakotowski/vitoriakotowski/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning React and ExtJS
+🌱 I’m currently working with React, SQL and C#
-- 😄 Pronouns: she/her

 <div align="center">
   <a href="https://github.com/vitoriakotowski">